tyea/dobpicker/README.md

-# jQuery DOB Picker Plugin
+# DOB Picker

 ## Introduction

-This plugin will populate and (kind of) validate dates of birth.
-You'll need to include jQuery (obviously) and then pass it the IDs of the elements you want to use.
+This jQuery plugin will populate and validate dates of birth.
+You'll need to include jQuery and then pass the DOB picker method the IDs of the elements you want to use.

 ## Requirements